Teresamuhiu/Old-Portfolio/README.md

-# Old-Portfolio - My first Portfolio.
+My first Portfolio.
 This was created to highlight projets completed.